dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ### Explanation
-This command shows how many packets have been sent (TX) and received (RX) on my active interface.
+This command shows how many packets have been sent (TX) and received (RX) on the active interface.
 It may also include error counts, connection speed, and duplex mode.
-My results indicated a **1000Mb/s full-duplex** connection, meaning data can flow both directions simultaneously.
-The packet counts show how active my VM’s network connection has been.
+The results indicated a **1000Mb/s full-duplex** connection, meaning data can flow both directions simultaneously.
+The packet counts show how active the VM’s network connection has been.

 ---